goggle/goggle-kodi-addons/README.md

 AZ Medien | Script to access the media library of TeleZüri, Tele M1 and TeleBärn | <img src="https://raw.githubusercontent.com/goggle/script.module.azmedien/master/resources/icon.png" width="256"> | :x: | :x: | [:heavy_check_mark:](https://github.com/goggle/script.module.azmedien)

 **Disclaimer:** All these addons are unofficial and in no way assosciated with the content providers.

+## Support
+To report bugs use the issue tracker in the development repository on github.
+For feature requests you can either use the issue tracker or the forum thread.
+Code contributions are also welcome, just open a pull request and we will discuss it.

+If you would like to make a donation to the author of these addons, you can use this [Paypal link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZXAFRHTZGRARS) or the Bitcoin address `14d2as82kQ3mRoCSyrnHNoDi8PkFvxMMgP`.